ErpNetDocs/info/features/crm/pricing.md

 # Pricing

-Module Pricing is part of the CRM subsystem of ERP.net and is particularly suitable for commercial companies.
+Module Pricing is part of the CRM subsystem of @@name and is particularly suitable for commercial companies.
 With it, you can flexibly create and manipulate prices.

 ![SalesPrice](SalesPrice.png)